 - These Windstorm Inspection discounts became effective in 2003 and the Office of Insurance Regulation (OIR) created the official Report Form OIR-B1-1802 to be completed by the home inspectors.

-- This Inspection can be performed for all single family homes, townhouses, condos and commercial buildings.
+- These Insurance Inspections can be performed for all single family homes, townhouses, condos and commercial buildings.

 - Homeowner's and Condo Associations also qualify for credits.